It takes clarity

 What role have investors and other stakeholders played in developing the ASCOR tool?

-In early 2023, a consultation process was held to gather feedback on an initial ASCOR framework.
+In early 2023, a consultation process was held to gather feedback on the initial ASCOR framework.
 The TPI Centre collected feedback through an online survey from a broad range of stakeholders, including governments, investors, investor networks, banks, academia, civil society, non-governmental organisations (NGOs) and the wider public.
 In addition, the ASCOR project partners convened virtual global webinars and regional roundtables with investor and country representatives in North America, Latin America, Europe, Africa, Asia, Australia and New Zealand.
 ASCOR also held consultation meetings with key organisations including the Inter-American Development Bank (IDB), International Finance Corporation (IFC), International Monetary Fund (IMF), Network for Greening the Financial System (NGFS) and World Bank as well as with selected national Debt Management Offices and Ministries of Environment to understand country-specific perspectives.
 The modifications made to the final ASCOR framework based on consultation feedback are described in Appendix 3 of the ASCOR methodology note.

 How does the ASCOR tool fit into the landscape of climate investment tools?

-The ASCOR tool is a free, publicly available independent assessment framework that evaluates countries on their progress managing the low-carbon transition and the impacts of climate change.
+The ASCOR tool is an open source, publicly available independent assessment framework that evaluates countries on their progress managing the low-carbon transition and the impacts of climate change.
 It is not an accounting framework, such as the one developed by the Partnership for Carbon Accounting Financials (PCAF), which help investors to measure and account for their financed and facilitated emissions but complements it.
 The ASCOR tool fills a market gap by assessing the points of highest importance to investors with respect to sovereign climate performance, therefore enhancing the resources available to investors to enhance their investment analysis.

 What are the use cases of the ASCOR tool?

-We expect that investors and other stakeholders will be able to use ASCOR in a variety of ways.
+ASCOR doesn’t tell investors how to use the data, but we expect that investors and other stakeholders will be able to use ASCOR in a variety of ways.

 Investors may use the ASCOR tool to: